-Adams has 2 HR, 7 RBIs as Nats pound D’backs 15-5
+Adams rewards dad’s travels, has 2 HR and 7 RBIs for Nats

+WASHINGTON (AP) — Three years ago, Matt Adams’ dad initiated a holiday tradition with his slugging son: No matter where Adams was playing, he would be in the stadium on Father’s Day.

+Jamie Adams got a big payoff for his roughly three-hour drive from Pennsylvania this year.

-WASHINGTON (AP) — Matt Adams homered twice and drove in a career-high seven runs, Anibal Sanchez got his 100th career victory, and the Washington Nationals beat the Arizona Diamondbacks 15-5 on Sunday to split their four-game series.
+Matt Adams homered twice and drove in a career-high seven runs, Anibal Sanchez got his 100th career victory, and the Washington Nationals beat the Arizona Diamondbacks 15-5 on Sunday to split their four-game series.

 Adams, Anthony Rendon and Kurt Suzuki homered off Arizona reliever Zack Godley, and Adams added a grand slam against Stefan Crichton in the eighth.
-Adams has nine career multihomer games.
+Adams tied a career best with two long drives and has nine career multihomer games.

+“It’s something special to be able to have a game like this, career-high RBIs and to be able to have him in the stands,” Adams said.

 Adam Eaton had three hits and two walks for Washington, which piled up 15 hits while matching its season scoring high.